hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_introduction.md

 #### Sequential programs

-Sequential software does not do calculations in parallel, i.e., it only uses *one single core of a single workernode*. **It does not become faster by just throwing in more cores at it**: it can only use one core.
+Sequential software does not do calculations in parallel, i.e., it only uses *one single core of a single workernode*. **It does not become faster by just throwing more cores at it**: it can only use one core.

 It is perfectly possible to also run purely **sequential programs** on the {{ hpc }}.